input-output-hk/mithril/docs/root/mithril/intro.md

 :::info New

-:new: Interact with the **Mithril Simulation** by experiencing with our [protocol demo](mithril-simulation.md).
+:new: Interact with the **Mithril Protocol** by experiencing with our [protocol simulation](./mithril-protocol/simulation.md).
 This will help you understand how the participants interact to create a multi signature and what's the impact of the protocol parameters.

 :::